What is Renuvion?

 How long has Renuvion been in use by medical professionals?

-What should patients expect during a Renuvion procedure?
+What can I expect during the Renuvion procedure?

 During a Renuvion treatment, a thin wand is inserted at small entry points at the target area (similar to liposuction) and the energy is applied underneath the skin.